AqwamCreates/DataPredict/docs/DataPredictLibrariesCommercialLicensingAgreements.md

     * Also known as the "Nuclear Apache 2.0 Limited-Commercial-Use" license.

-    * It is applied automatically on usage of DataPredict™, DataPredict™ Neural, DataPredict™ Axon and DataPredict Evolution.
+    * It is applied automatically on usage of DataPredict™, DataPredict™ Neural, DataPredict™ Axon and DataPredict™ Zero.
 If you have one of the commercial licenses as shown below, then you are exempted from this condition.

     * For organizations that creates more than 5K USD of gross revenue within 365 days (not per 365 days) or business-to-business, you agree that you will allow me to release your assets interacting with these libraries under the Apache 2.0 license.